Information about the voluntary organisations that provide a broad range of local services to all kinds of people.

-There are more than 3,000 voluntary and community sector organisations in North Yorkshire, providing a broad range of local services to all kinds of people.
+There are more than 5,000 voluntary and community sector organisations in North Yorkshire, providing a broad range of local services to all kinds of people and supporting community action.

 Voluntary and community groups also provide many of our cultural, sport and leisure opportunities.
 Most organisations are charities, some employ specialists, but many are informal volunteer based groups.
 North Yorkshire's strong voluntary sector plays a crucial role in our quality of life and in strengthening the fabric of our local communities.

 Finding local voluntary and community organisations

 The North Yorkshire and York voluntary and community sector directory provides a searchable database of voluntary and community groups in North Yorkshire.

 Voluntary and community organisations in North Yorkshire can access a range of free advice and support from Community First Yorkshire, some of which is funded by North Yorkshire County Council in conjunction with the North Yorkshire clinical commissioning groups.

 Grants and other types of funding are available to voluntary and community organisations, from local councils, the National Lottery and charitable trusts.
 This type of funding is generally project based and separate from sources of income that help with the day-to-day running of an organisation.

 Grant-giving organisations usually provide details for applicants, such as setting out the grant criteria; the application process; the information they need from you; and how and when they make their decisions.
 Some will offer pre-application discussions or interviews.
 If they do, take them up as the advice can save you a lot of time and unnecessary expense.

 Specific sources of funding in North Yorkshire